-Stage 6 - Monitoring Future Impact Please give 6.1 How will implementation of the actions be monitored? details and make clear whether this 6.2 What sort of data will be collected and how often will it be analysed? is already planned, or just a 6.3 How often will the proposal be reviewed? possibility.
+Stag e 6 - Monitoring Future Impact Please give 6.1 How will implementation of the actions be monitored? details and make clear whether this 6.2 What sort of data will be collected and how often will it be analysed? is already planned, or just a 6.3 How often will the proposal be reviewed? possibility.
 Clear ownership 6.4 Who will be responsible for this? in terms of team etc must be 6.5 How have the actions from this assessment been incorporated into the proposal? given.

-Finalised Assessments can Stage 7 - Finalising the assessment. be used to inform the Equality Section of Stage 7 - Accountability / Signing Off Committee Reports and 7.1 Has the lead Assistant Director/Head of Service been notified of the outcome of the assessment should be saved with the strategy, policy, project, Name: Date: contract, or decision file for 7.2 Has the Corporate Policy Adviser Equality & Diversity provided confirmation that the Assessment is complete? audit purposes and Freedom of Information Act
+Stage 7 - Finalising the assessment.

+7.1 Has the lead Assistant Director/Head of Service been notified of the outcome of the assessment Name: Date: 7.2 Has the Corporate Policy Adviser Equality & Diversity provided confirmation that the Assessment is complete?